 Dark clouds gathered over the facility in July 2019, however, when the Oriental Leisure Group, which operates the circuit and the adjoining Oriental Resort Penbay, announced that it would pull out of the project on July 15 unless new terms could be agreed for the project's Build-Operate-Transfer contract.
 With the Taipei government seemingly unmoved, an official announcement was made that the facility would operate its final day on July 14 with all events after that date cancelled.
 It seems likely the track will now be mothballed for an indefinite period until a new operator can be found through a tendering process, or could even face permanent closure if none can be found.
 It would be a sad end for an unusual circuit.

 Pictures courtesy Audi Sport

-Penbay International Circuit is located in Dapeng Bay in south-western Taiwan.
+Penbay International Circuit is located in Dapeng Bay in south-western Taiwan, though it is currently closed.
 The nearest international airport is Kaohsiung City's Kaohsiung International Airport, which is around 40 minutes' drive from the circuit, offering numerous international flights to Asia-Pacific airports, including Singapore and Kuala Lumpur.

 The circuit itself is easy to find being located next to Highway 17 and within easy reach of Highway 1 which runs north across the island to the capital Taipei.
 However, the whole facility has been mothballed and currently is inactive and unable to receive visitors.